garyns/Hands-On-Python-Programming-for-IoT/README.md

 # Practical Python Programming for IoT

-The code in this repository accompanies the Packt Book "Practical Python Programming for IoT".
+The code in this repository accompanies the Packt Book Practical Python Programming for IoT, published by Packt.

 ## [Chapter 1](chapter01) - Setting Up Your Development Environment